Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver's games this season have gone over this contest's total of 222.5 points 56 times.
+- In 56 of 82 games this season, Denver and its opponents have combined to total more than 222.5 points.

-- Denver has an average point total of 228.3 in its contests this year, 5.8 more points than this matchup's over/under.
+- The average point total in Denver's matchups this year is 228.3, 5.8 more points than this game's over/under.

 Nuggets vs Lakers Additional Info